MarcToussaint/robotics-course/README.md

 installed, please remove it from the PATH in .bashrc.
 The setup below will install the standard Ubuntu python3 and jupyter notebook.

+In the ROBOTICS PRACTICAL course (where we use ROS), change 'ROS = 0' to '#ROS = 0' in 'config.mk' before compilation.

 ```
 git clone https://github.com/MarcToussaint/robotics-course.git
 cd robotics-course